Beagle Guide - All You Need to Know About the Breed

 Weight Control

-Despite their small, petite size, beagles have the ability to gain weight easily and are therefore at risk of becoming overweight.
-Try to keep a regular check on your dog's carcass to determine if it is the right size, you can learn more about this in the Weight Control course.
+Despite their small, neat size, Beagles have a tendency to gain weight easily and are therefore at risk of becoming overweight.
+Try to regularly check your dog's body condition to determine if they're the right size.
+You can learn more about this in the Weight Management course.

-Lameness is something that can affect all dogs, as well as beagles.
+Lameness can affect any dog, including Beagles.
 It's important to remember that lameness is always a sign of pain.
-Lameness can of course vary in severity and complexity, you can learn more about this in the general lameness course.
+Lameness can vary in severity and complexity, of course.
+You can learn more about this in the general lameness course.

-Taking care of your dog's oral health is important, especially for you with a beagle.
+Taking care of your dog's oral health is important, especially if you have a Beagle.
 Regular tooth brushing is essential for good oral health.
-Getting your dog comfortable with brushing his teeth takes practice and patience, you can learn more here.
+Getting your dog comfortable with brushing their teeth takes practice and patience.
+You can learn more here.

 Socialisation

 Socialising your dog is important.
-Start practicing environmental training at an early age, you need to let your dog experience both sounds and places that it will experience even when it is an adult.
+Start practising environmental training at an early age.
+You need to let your dog experience both sounds and places that they will encounter as an adult.
 Learn more about socialisation and environmental training here.

-Especially when your dog starts to get a little older, there is an increased risk of them developing lumps or neoplasms as they are also known.
-A lump does not necessarily mean that the dog has cancer, there are both benign and malignant lumps.
-It is important to detect malignant lumps early, as there is often a better chance of the dog recovering.
-So get into the habit of feeling your dog regularly.
-You can learn more about how to feel your dog and the different types of lumps your dog can get in this course.
+Especially as your dog starts to get a little older, there's an increased risk of them developing lumps or neoplasms.
+A lump doesn't necessarily mean the dog has cancer – there are both benign and malignant lumps.
+It's important to detect malignant lumps early, as there's often a better chance of recovery.
+So, get into the habit of feeling your dog regularly.
+You can learn more about how to feel your dog and the different types of lumps they can develop in this course.